rubrikinc/rubrik_oracle_tools/README.md

 Options:
   -s, --source_host_db TEXT  The source <host or RAC cluster>:<database>
                              [required]
   -h, --host_target TEXT     Host or RAC cluster name (RAC target required if
-                             source is RAC)  for the Live Mount   [required]

-  -t, --time_restore TEXT    Point in time to mount the DB, iso format is
-                             YY:MM:DDTHH:MM:SS example 2019-01-01T20:30:15

-  -n, --new_name TEXT        Name for cloned database -p, --pfile TEXT           Custom Pfile path (on target host) -a, --aco_file_path TEXT   ACO file path for parameter changes --wait                     Wait for clone to complete.
+                             source is RAC)  for the Live Mount   [required] -t, --time_restore TEXT    Point in time to mount the DB, iso format is YY:MM:DDTHH:MM:SS example 2019-01-01T20:30:15 -n, --new_name TEXT        Name for cloned database -p, --pfile TEXT           Custom Pfile path (on target host) -a, --aco_file_path TEXT   ACO file path for parameter changes -o, --oracle_home TEXT     ORACLE_HOME on destination host.
+Required as option or in ACO File if source is a Data Guard Group.
+  --wait                     Wait for clone to complete.
 Times out at wait
                              time.
   --wait_time TEXT           Time for script to wait for clone to complete.
                              Script exits but clone continues at time out.

-  -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
+  -k, --keyfile TEXT         The connection keyfile path --insecure                 Flag to use insecure connection -d, --debug_level TEXT     Logging level: DEBUG, INFO, WARNING, ERROR or
                              CRITICAL.
   --help                     Show this message and exit.
 ```